 Cordial's mobile app channel provides a way for you to communicate with your contacts using mobile app messages.
-You can engage your contacts with relevant and timely calls to action even when your app is not actively in use.
+You can engage your contacts with relevant and timely calls to action even when your app isn't actively in use.
 The mobile app channel supports both batch messages and automated messages.

 Create a new notification

 Once the mobile app channel is enabled in your account, you can begin sending batch and automated mobile app messages.

 1. Navigate to Messages > Create New Message to create a new batch or automated message.

 2. Choose Push from the channels dropdown menu.

 3. Choose the Message type.
 If you select In-app message, you'll have the option to choose between Sculpt Editor and HTML Editor to create your content.

 - Message name: Give your message a name.
 This is an internal message title and not visible to your contacts.